dqa611/Dota2_minigame/README.md

 2 - Minigame.
 Drafting and macro strategy aspect of the Dota2 game.

 This minigame is created by Quoc-Anh Duong and inpired by the game of Dota2.
-To run this minigame, download all the file and run the Dota2_run_game.ipynb file.
+To run this minigame, download the repository and run the Dota2_run_game.ipynb file.

 If you're familiar with Dota2, select the hero as in captain mode.
 Select a few more strategic decisions throughout the game and the result will be shown when running the notebook.